conterra/mapapps-basemap-slider/README.md

 ------------------
 **Requirement: map.apps 4.3.0**

-Simply add the bundle "dn_basemapslider" to your map.apps 4 app.
+Simply add the bundle "dn_basemapslider" to your map.apps 4 app and load the baselayer in the order you want them to be displayed

 Development Guide
 ------------------